Basic approach to internal control systems and status of establishment

 The Basic Compliance Rules were established as a code of conduct to ensure compliance with laws and regulations and the Articles of Incorporation by employees of the Company and Group companies when executing their duties.
 To ensure the effectiveness of these rules, the Company also established the Compliance Committee as a subordinate organization of the CSR Promotion Committee, establishing a system that can make appropriate group-wide responses.

-In addition, the Company established an Audit Office under the direct authority of the President & COO.
-The Audit Office works in collaboration with the Business Administration Department, which is the Company’s legal affairs division, to monitor the status of compliance with laws and regulations, the Articles of Incorporation, and other internal rules.
+In addition, the Company established an Audit Office under the direct authority of the Representative Director, President & COO.
+The Audit Office works in collaboration with the Administration Headquarters, etc, which is the Company’s legal affairs division, to monitor the status of compliance with laws and regulations, the Articles of Incorporation, and other internal rules.

 The Company established the Rules on Management of Affiliated Companies to ensure appropriate business operations by affiliated companies and conducts control in accordance with those rules.
-Also, coordination among Group companies and key decisions require deliberation and decisions by the Company’s Management Meeting and Board of Directors.
+Also, coordination among Group companies and key decisions require deliberation and decisions by the Company’s The Group Management Headquarters Meeting and Board of Directors.

 The Company’s Rules on the Allocation of Work Duties include provisions relating to employees who assist Supervisory Board members in the performance of their duties.
 Supervisory Board members cause employees, , to support them in the performance of audit operations, focusing on work in the Audit Office, as necessary.8.
 Matters relating to the independence from the directors of employees supporting the work of Supervisory Board members and matters relating to ensuring the effectiveness of indications by Supervisory Board members to employees